comparing Blown Asphalt 115/15 and 85/25

-The primary distinctions between these two types of oxidized bitumen lie in their softening points and penetration rates, which significantly influence their performance in different applications.
+he primary distinctions between Blown Asphalt 115/15 and Blown Asphalt 85/25 lie in their softening points and penetration rates, which directly influence their suitability for various applications.

-In contrast, Oxidized Bitumen 85/25 has a lower softening point of 85°C and a higher penetration rate of 25/10 mm, offering greater flexibility.
-This flexibility allows it to perform effectively in medium-temperature environments and applications requiring adaptability to temperature variations.
-Its ability to expand and contract under variable conditions makes it a valuable choice for projects such as roofing and road paving, where materials must endure both temperature and pressure changes.
+In contrast, Blown Asphalt 85/25 has a lower softening point of 85°C and a higher penetration rate of 25/10 mm, making it significantly more flexible.
+This flexibility allows it to withstand moderate temperature variations and adapt to environmental changes.
+Its ability to expand and contract under shifting conditions makes it particularly well-suited for roofing, road paving, and waterproofing applications, where materials must endure both thermal expansion and mechanical pressure.
+Additionally, its elasticity enhances resistance to cracking and softening due to temperature fluctuations, ensuring long-term performance in demanding environments.

 Operating temperature